AyrA/Bitmessage/README.md

 # Completed steps

-- Implement basic networking component and protocol
+- Basic networking component and protocol
-- Implement all network objects\*
+- All network objects\*
-- Implement persistent storage for objects and peers
+- Persistent storage for objects and peers
-- Implement POW function
+- POW function
+- Address generator and validator

 \* "ping" and "pong" are not implemented, but they do not carry any data anyways.
 These two functions aren't even contained in the official documentation in the wiki,